 Barbara Quinn - Chairperson

 Enda has worked in the insurance business for over 30 years and lived in Waterford up to 1998 when he decided to move back to Tallaght to set up a new insurance & mortgage brokerage with his brother Greg.
 G & E Mortgage & Financial Advisors was set up in August 1998 and, as they were originally from Tallaght, they had no hesitation in setting up their business in the community where they had their roots.
-Their office is located on the busy Old Bawn Road and recently, in their 15th year in business, they have welcomed REMAX Auctioneers to their office to compliment the services that they offer the local community.
+Their office is located on the busy Old Bawn Road and recently they welcomed REMAX Auctioneers to their office to compliment the services they offer the local community.

 Aidan Thomas has been a resident of Tallaght for over 40 years and has been a member of the management board of Partas since the mid-eighties.
 He was a member of the St Vincent de Paul for seventeen years where his experience included working in Dublin's inner city tenements.
 The issue of social justice and the consequences of marginalisation are very much to the forefront of his involvement and he has organised seminars and written papers on the subject.